jtablesaw/tablesaw/docs/userguide/BarsAndPies.md

 [Contents](https://jtablesaw.github.io/tablesaw/userguide/toc)

-# Bars, Pareto charts, and Pies
+# Bars, Pies, and Pareto charts

 In [Part 1 of this series](https://dzone.com/articles/learn-data-science-with-java-and-tablesaw), we introduced [Tablesaw](https://github.com/jtablesaw/tablesaw), a platform for data science in Java and showed how Tablesaw can be used to filter and transform datasets, and produce cross-tabulations.
 Now we turn to visualization.
 For this discussion, we'll use a Tornado dataset from NOAA.

 While Tablesaw is capable of creating publication-quality graphics.
 The visualization we discuss here helps you see what’s going on in the data while you’re doing your analysis.
 This process is called Exploratory Data Analysis, a discipline established by the brilliant statistician [John Tukey](https://en.wikipedia.org/wiki/John_Tukey).
 Among Tukey's other exploits, he coined the term "bit" to mean the smallest unit of data.

-Here we focus on the most common, and most useful, plot types:
+Here we focus on some common plot types for working with univariate data:

 - Bar charts
 - Pie charts
 - Pareto charts
-- Histograms
-- Box plots
-- Scatter plots
-- Bubble plots
-- 3D Scatter plots
-- Time Series plots

 When you're exploring data, you need plot creation to be as easy as possible.
 With Tablesaw's simple plot API you can usually create and display new charts in a line or two of code.